 A living tradition of care

-In 1953, Benedictine Women of Madison set down roots on a hill overlooking Lake Mendota and the skyline of Madison, Wisconsin.
+In 1953, the Benedictine sisters set down roots on a hill overlooking Lake Mendota and the skyline of Madison, Wisconsin.
 The original 40 acres consisted of farmland cleared in the early 1900s.
-Today, Holy Wisdom Monastery (formerly Saint Benedict Center) includes 138 acres with a 10,000-year-old glacial lake, wooded nature trails, restored prairie, gardens and orchards.
+Today, Holy Wisdom Monastery includes over 130 acres with a 10,000-year-old glacial lake, wooded nature trails, restored prairie, gardens and orchards.